 The diagnostic pathology archives of the Royal Brompton and Harefield NHS Foundation Trust were searched for cases in which the terms “PPFE” or “pleuroparenchymal fibroelastosis” were present.
 The time range for the search was January 2004 - March 2017.
 A total of 56 cases were identified, of which 13 cases were excluded from the study as there were no slides available for review.
 The slides were retrieved for the remaining 43 cases and confirmed as PPFE by three pathologists (AGN, MAM and RK).
 All cases had Haematoxylin and Eosin (H & E) stained slides as well as Elastic van Gieson stained slides (EVG) for review.

 The histopathologic features were then assessed without knowledge of the clinical or radiological status.
 A semi-quantitative scoring was undertaken to evaluate the amount of fibroblastic foci at the leading edge between the fibrosis and the adjacent lung (scored semiquantitavely as 0-6, as undertaken in a previous study of UIP,5 with 0 representing absence of fibroblastic foci and 6 representing the highest number of fibroblastic foci).
 Further histological parameters assessed were: IAFE (graded as 0 = absent, 1 = mild, 2 = moderate or 3 = severe); visceral pleural fibrosis (graded as 0 = absent, 1 = mild, 2 = moderate or 3 = severe); inflammation in areas of fibrosis (graded as 0 = absent, 1 = mild if occasional inflammatory aggregates in areas of fibrosis were seen; 3 = severe if aggregates and diffuse inflammation was noted; 2 = moderate if between both), vascular fibro-intimal thickening in arteries (graded as 0 = absent, 1 = mild, 2 = moderate or 3 = severe on EVG stains) vascular fibro-intimal thickening in veins (graded as 0 = absent, 1 = mild, 2 = moderate or 3 = severe on EVG stains) and granulomas (absent or present).
 From the cohort of 43 patients, 13 patients had surgical lung biopsies from more than one lobe showing PPFE, of which 11 had biopsies from two sites, and 2 had biopsies from three sites).
 When more than one biopsy was assessed (one biopsy site (n= 32), two (n=9) three (n=3)), histological parameters were graded separately for each site, giving a total number of 58 biopsied sites from 43 patients.
-Different histological patterns or additional histological features in additional biopsy sites were noted.
+Different histological patterns or additional histological features in additional biopsy sites were noted. not always clear when later in the manuscript you mention UIP whether you are only considering histology or you are considering the entity UIP/IPF.
+Similarly when mentioning HP it is not lcear whether some of these had a UIP pattern or not.
+At one point in the discuission you do mentin UIP/IPF, but it needs to be consistent thoughout

 The survival time from biopsy was calculated in months (either survival time from biopsy to 1 March 2017 if the patient was alive, or time from biopsy to date of death if the patient was deceased).
 In addition, from the medical records the following data was recorded for each patient if available: age in years, gender, family history of lung fibrosis, ethnicity, smoking status and comorbidities.